 Is It Worth Buying Travel Insurance?

-Thankfully, times have changed.
-There’s been only one major crash in the United States in the last six years.
-Three people (out of over 300 on board) died when Asiana flight 214 crashed upon landing in San Francisco.
-There were no fatal accidents involving scheduled passenger flights in the United States in every other year since 2009.
-We can relax knowing that flying on an airplane in the United States may be the safest thing that you ever do.
+Thankfully, times have changed, and there has only been one major crash in the United States in the last six years.
+There have been no fatal accidents involving scheduled passenger flights in the United States since 2009.

 What’s Left to Insure?